margaretmf/margaretmf.github.io/teaching.md

 * "wars, guns, bows, arrows"

 * "'That's all Ah needed,' he remarked bitterly, wincing as he felt himself all over.
-'As if it wasn't enough t' lsoe mah hat, an' git crushed half to death by m' best buddy' - he gave Patrick a dirty look - 'I git blown almost up to the pearly gates, and instead o' findin' m'self on a nice soft pink cloud, I'm hangin' out there in space yellin' my haid off with not a livin' soul takin' a danged bit o' notice till it's nearly Too Late!'
+'As if it wasn't enough t' lose mah hat, an' git crushed half to death by m' best buddy' - he gave Patrick a dirty look - 'I git blown almost up to the pearly gates, and instead o' findin' m'self on a nice soft pink cloud, I'm hangin' out there in space yellin' my haid off with not a livin' soul takin' a danged bit o' notice till it's nearly Too Late!'
 And he wiped away a tear.
 He scowled around darkly and then changed his tone.
 'Say, whut hit this place, anyhow?
 Musta bin some dynamitin' that went wrong.'" (p.
 150, The Secret of the Indian)

 ----------